birdandhike.com logo

 Pinto Valley

-Old road runs out to saddle (view south).
+Old road runs out to saddle (view S)

-The route starts on Northshore Road, runs south on an old road over a ridge and into the east end of Pinto Valley, follows washes to traverse the entire length of the valley, follows the old road back over the ridges and out of the west end of the valley, and then runs north to Northshore Road.
-Where the route runs over the ridges, it follows an old road and the grades generally are easy.
+The route starts on Northshore Road, runs south on an old road over a ridge and into the east end of Pinto Valley, follows washes to traverse the entire length of the valley, follows the old road back over the ridges and out of the west end of the valley, and then winds back over the mountains back to Northshore Road.
+Where the route runs over the ridges, it follows an old road, and the grades generally are easy.
 Where the route runs in washes, the surface is a mix of small gravel and dirt that makes for a firm walking surface; the grades are gentle.
-In most places, the road and washes are smooth enough that you don't need to watch your feet as you walk.
+In most places, the road and washes are smooth enough that hikers don't need to watch their feet while walking.

 The entry and exit points on Northshore Road are about 8 miles apart, so this hike requires two vehicles or coordination with a third-party.
 I've hiked the route twice from east to west, so the description follows that direction, but it can be hiked in either direction.